CMU-SAFARI/HBM-Read-Disturbance/README.md

 ### Artifact Abstract

 Our artifact contains the data, source code, and scripts needed to reproduce our results, including all figures in the paper.
-We provide original characterization data from our real-chip characterization and source code of the DRAM Bender programs used to perform the characterization.
+We provide original characterization data from our real-chip characterization as well as source code of the DRAM Bender programs used to perform the characterization. *We urge the artifact evaluator(s) to start early as we expect comprehensively reproducing all experimental data for one HBM2 chip to take approximately 3 weeks*.
 We provide Python scripts and Jupyter Notebooks to analyze and plot the results.

 ### Artifact Prerequisites